 ECA students complete the program at the end of their Completion Term, one of four possible dates: Winter (April), Summer 1 (June), Summer 2 (August), or Fall (December).
 Along with their CORE Advisor and families, students identify their Completion Term by planning out their course of study using their Educational Development Plans (EDPs).
 Students are able to change their Program Completion Semester as their circumstances change by filling out a Request to Change Completion Terms.
 However, beginning in January of any given calendar year, there may be implications of switching Completion Terms for students who wish to participate in the ECA's Graduation Ceremony, because Completers must fill out an application for participation.
 Students will not be able to participate if they have not completed the application by March 10.
 (See ECA Commencement Ceremony, pg.
-43).
+42-43).

-Fifth Year
+Scholarship Year

 ECA students have the opportunity additional time to complete the ECA Program Completion Requirements and earn their 60+ EMU credits.
 The State of Michigan permits school districts to retain early college students through a 5th year of high school without penalty.
 Students will not be awarded their diplomas from their ECA District until they complete the entirety of the program and grades are posted following their final Completion Term.
+Students who take advantage of the Scholarship Year may choose to participate in commencement ceremonies in their ECA district schools AND at the Early College Alliance in June of their Senior year (see pg.
+42-43).